We are pleased to announce Nagla Bedir as our September 2022 Muslim Woman of the Month!

 So if we team up with pre-service educators–they haven’t become teachers yet, they aren’t fully molded yet, they aren’t rigid yet–that’s an opportunity to combat how some Islamophobia and racism shows up.
 Our dream is to work with universities across the country to ensure that’s present.

-Oh, there are so many.
+There are so many.
 The first one, and I think the one that irritates me the most, is conflation: thinking that all Muslims are Arabs or that all Arabs are Muslim.
 Arab and Muslim are conflated to be the same and they’re absolutely not.
 It erases so many people, first of all, and that conflation shows up in the media all of the time.

 The other one that we talk about a lot is the oppression of Muslim women, and that’s a bias and misconception that people have that is also really irritating.
-So when I first started wearing hijab, people would ask me, “Oh, did you get married?
+So when I first started wearing hijab, people would ask me, “Did you get married?
 Did your dad make you?
 Oh, my god, I’m so sorry that you have to do this.”
 I was a whole adult when I made this decision and was on my own, so it’s also extremely patronizing.

 Misogyny is a problem in every culture in the world, including the American culture.
 We are no different in this country than Arabs or Southeast Asians in terms of the problem of misogyny and patriarchy in general.
-Yes, of course, there are Muslim women who are oppressed because they are being oppressed by men.
+Yes, there are Muslim women who are oppressed because they are being oppressed by men.
 But God doesn’t oppress people.

 That’s the distinction that I always try to make for people like, “Yeah, sure, there are Muslim women who are oppressed by men, just like there are American women that are oppressed by American men.”
 There are a million ideologies that people use to justify their oppression, but that doesn’t mean that the ideology itself actually promotes that oppression.
 So that’s a second major annoying misconception.